2006 Oaxaca rebellion: Organisation

-After the police fired on non-violent protesters, the teacher's union fought back and were able to force the police out of the city and establish a citywide anarchist community for several months.
-The teacher's union and other worker's and community groups form the APPO which created large democratic assemblies for citizens.
+After the police fired on non-violent protesters, the teachers' union fought back and were able to force the police out of the city and establish a citywide anarchist community for several months.
+The teachers' union and other worker's and community groups form the APPO which created large democratic assemblies for citizens.

 According to one activist who helped to found the APPO:So the APPO was formed to address the abuses and create an alternative.
 It was to be a space for discussion, reflection, analysis, and action.
-We recognized that it shouldn’t be just one organization, but rather a blanket coordinating body for many different groups.
+We recognized that it shouldn't be just one organization, but rather a blanket coordinating body for many different groups.
 That is, not one ideology would prevail; we would focus on finding the common ground among diverse social actors.
 Students, teachers, anarchists, Marxists, churchgoers — everyone was invited.The APPO was born without a formal structure, but soon developed impressive organizational capacity.
 Decisions in the APPO are made by consensus within the general assembly, which was privileged as a decision-making body.
 In the first few weeks of our existence we created the APPO State Council.
-The council was originally composed of 260 people — approximately ten representatives from each of Oaxaca’s seven regions and representatives from Oaxaca’s urban neighborhoods and municipalities.The Provisional Coordination was created to facilitate the operation of the APPO through different commissions.
+The council was originally composed of 260 people — approximately ten representatives from each of Oaxaca's seven regions and representatives from Oaxaca's urban neighborhoods and municipalities.The Provisional Coordination was created to facilitate the operation of the APPO through different commissions.
 A variety of commissions were established: judicial, finance, communications, human rights, gender equity, defense of natural resources, and many more.
 Proposals are generated in smaller assemblies of each sector of the APPO and then brought to the general assembly where they are debated further or ratified.There was deep tension in the group between the more radical and libertarian elements who rejected representative democracy and wanted to create a permanent self-organised society against the more conservative and moderate elements who wanted elections.
 Ultimately, the radicals were more successful and the elections were boycotted by most of the population.
 The APPO was also able to organise festivals, defensive measures, radio stations and a neighbourhood watch.
 The festivals, the 'Guelaguetza' thousands of people attended for free to see indigenous culture, dresses and dancing whilst graffiti artists packed the streets and covered the walls of the towns in anti-government and anti-capitalist messages.
 The APPO also used 'topiles' as a method of keeping the peace.
 These were neighbourhood watches that also doubled as a militia which fought off government soldiers often with little more than rocks and fireworks.
 If a criminal was found to be disturbing someone, a bell would be used to alert the nearest topile, who would either give them a minor fine or perhaps hold them for the night.
 The topiles were successful in organising first aid centres and garbage collection.